CrociDB/blog/content/now.md

 ### Tech and Development

  - Working on a web game, still unannounced
- - Working on a RSS/ATOM feed reader app for the terminal, in Rust
+ - Working [bulletty](https://github.com/CrociDB/bulletty), a TUI RSS/ATOM feed reader app for the terminal, in Rust
  - Studying the Linux kernel, bit by bit

 ### Art